Yi-WenLin/553-final-project/README.md

 1. Add error handling: throw an exception or show a warning if the user tries to apply a filter without uploading an image.
 2. Improve the stability of imshow() on macOS.
 Add option to preview processed image externally if imshow() fails.
 (Try on other OS)
 3. Implement FaceProcessor and Inpainter classes.
+4. Implement an Adaptive Font size for date adding, otherwise it  might be too big in a small-sized image.